 (a) Written Submission

-Principally, the Programme Team must prepare a reflective statement in relation to the programme(s) and the collaboration.
-Its purpose is to consider how the provision fits within the overall academic plans of the contributing institution(s) and the University; including the institution's strategy for HE provision, to provide an insight into the past (over the period of approval), and include details of any modifications which are to be made to the programme(s) and the rationale for those changes, as well as looking forward and highlighting plans that are in place to improve the provision and the student experience.
+Principally, the strategic management team and Programme Team must prepare a reflective statement in relation to the programme(s) and the collaboration.
+Its purpose is to consider how the provision fits within the overall academic plans of the contributing institution(s) and the University; including the institution's strategy for HE provision, to provide an insight into the operation of the programme over the period of approval, and include details of any modifications which are to be made to the programme(s) and the rationale for those changes, as well as looking forward and highlighting plans that are in place to improve the provision and the student experience.
 The reflective statement should show the effectiveness of quality assurance and enhancement mechanisms in reviewing and enhancing provision.
 Examples of good practice should also be included.
 The Programme Team should ensure that the documentation complies with the relevant sections of the UK Quality Code.

 The School/Faculty should send an electronic copy of the submission, together with programme specifications and any other supporting documentation, to Academic Affairs at least four weeks prior to the date of the Review meeting.
 The material will then be issued by Academic Affairs to the Review Panel via Dropbox or other appropriate, secure means of electronic delivery, as soon as possible on receipt, and ask for initial comments and any requests for further information.

 (b) Appointment and Composition of Review Panel